-Multifamily Residential (MFR): This land use designation identifies those areas suitable for high-density, single family and multifamily design concepts such as apartments, single-family attached dwelling units (i.e., air-space condominiums, townhouses and multiplexes), and small-lot single-family detached dwellings subject to the standards set for in the Zoning Ordinance and which meet the minimum allowable density.
+Multifamily Residential (MFR): This land use designation identifies those areas suitable for high-density, multifamily structures such as apartments, single-family attached dwelling units (i.e., air-space condominiums, townhouses) and multiplexes.
 Mobile home parks, as well as existing and proposed manufactured home parks, shall also be permitted under this designation.
 Lands identified as MFR shall be in locations with the highest degree of access to transportation facilities, shopping and services, employment, recreation, and other public facilities.
-Mixed use development within Community Regions and Rural Centers which combine commercial and residential uses shall be permitted.
-Except as provided in Objective 2.2.6 (Site Specific Policy), the minimum allowable density is five dwelling units per acre, with a maximum density of 24 dwelling units per acre.
+The minimum allowable density is five dwelling units per acre, with a maximum density of 24 dwelling units per acre.
+The provision of single-family attached dwelling units in the MFR land use designation is subject to the use of planned development design concepts which may result in zipper-lot zerolot line, cottage-type, or comparable developments.
 Except as provided in Policy 2.2.2.3, this designation is considered appropriate only within Community Regions and Rural Centers.
-(Resolution 199-2018, September 25, 2018)

 High-Density Residential (HDR): This land use designation identifies those areas suitable for intensive single-family residential development at densities from one to five dwelling units per acre.
-Allowable residential structure types include single-family attached (i.e., air-space condominiums, townhouses) and detached dwellings and manufactured homes.
-Except as provided in Policy 2.2.2.3, this designation is considered appropriate only within Community Regions and Rural Centers.
+Allowable residential single-family attached structure types include (i.e., condominiums, townhouses) and detached dwellings and manufactured Except as provided in Policy 2.2.2.3, this designation is considered appropriate only within Community Regions and Rural Centers.
+Standard residential subdivisions shall maintain a density range from one to two dwelling units per acre.
+Residential subdivisions utilizing the planned development concept shall maintain a density range from one to five dwelling units per acre.
+Residential development of single-family attached dwelling units are to be designed to satisfy the upper range of the allowable density under this designation.
+Proponents of single-family detached or manufactured home projects consistent with the HDR designation shall not be subject to the Planned Development combining zone if their projects meet the criteria set forth in Policy 2.2.5.4.
+(Res.
+No. 298-98; 12/8/98)

 Medium-Density Residential (MDR): This land use designation establishes areas suitable for detached single-family residences with larger lot sizes which will enable limited agricultural land management activities.
-This designation shall be applied where the character of an area is singlefamily residences; where the absence or reduced level of infrastructure including roads, water lines, and sewer lines does not justify higher densities; where the topography poses a constraint to higher densities; and as a transitional land use between the more highly developed and the more rural areas of the County.
+This designation shall be applied where the character of an area is single-family residences; where the absence or reduced level of infrastructure including roads, water lines, and sewer lines does not justify higher densities; where the topography poses a constraint to higher densities; and as a transitional land use between the more highly developed and the more rural areas of the County.
 The maximum allowable density shall be one dwelling unit per 1.0 acre.
 Parcel sizes shall range from 1.00 to 5.00 acres.
 Except as provided in Policy 2.2.2.3, this designation is considered appropriate only within Community Regions and Rural Centers.